Raymond James to offer commission-free ETFs to investment advisers

-NEW YORK (Reuters) - Raymond James Financial Inc is preparing to offer exchange-traded funds free of transaction fees, ratcheting up its competition for assets against similar programs in place at Charles Schwab Corp and TD Ameritrade Holding Corp.
+NEW YORK, Oct 21 (Reuters) - Raymond James Financial Inc is preparing to offer exchange-traded funds free of transaction fees, ratcheting up its competition for assets against similar programs in place at Charles Schwab Corp and TD Ameritrade Holding Corp.

-The St. Petersburg, Florida-based company is to begin offering nearly 120 commission-free ETFs next month to its affiliated registered investment advisers, or RIAs, and their clients, Mike DiGirolamo, managing director of Raymond James’ Investment Advisors Division, said on Tuesday.
+The St. Petersburg, Florida-based company is to begin offering nearly 120 commission-free ETFs next month to its affiliated registered investment advisers, or RIAs, and their clients, according to Mike DiGirolamo, managing director of Raymond James’ Investment Advisors Division.

-“It’s only natural that RIAs who are engaging predominantly in fee-based relationships are going to look for low-cost investment products” like ETFs, said Chicago-based Morningstar analyst Ben Johnson.
-“It makes sense that (Raymond James) would want to offer such a feature on their platform,” he said.

 Raymond James has been looking to grow assets in its RIA division, which includes about 110 RIA firms and more than $10 billion in assets, but is just a small part of its broader adviser network.
 Total client assets at Raymond James are about $485 billion.